AndreMIsidoro/escalations/linux_priviledges_escalation.md

 	find / -type f -name "*.sh" 2>/dev/null | grep -v "src\|snap\|share" - scripts may have wrong priveledges, and may have other valuable information ps aux | grep root - check which services are beeing run by root netstat -lantp - check open ports
+				Test them with wget and port forwarding (like chisel)

 ## Credential Hunting